Merzasphor/MWSE/docs/source/lua/type/tes3race.rst

 Properties
 ----------------------------------------------------------------------------------------------------

+`abilities`_ (`tes3spellList`_)
+    A list of abilities that NPCs of that race have access to.
+It is a tes3spellList, which is a list wrapper with helper functions.
+The actual list is accessed with .iterator. e.g. for _, ability in pairs(race.abilities.iterator) do print(ability.name) end

 `baseAttributes`_ (`table`_)
     Array-style table access to base 8 attributes for the race.
 Each element in the array is a tes3raceBaseAttribute.